 Barry joined Kelvin Hughes in 2004 as Technical Development Manager with the specific objective to develop a solid state navigation radar product of comparable cost to existing magnetron based technology.
 This led to the launch of the highly innovative SharpEye™ radar.

-As Director of the Surveillance Business and following the first commercial maritime navigation applications, Barry has led the business into new markets including coastal surveillance, avian detection and on land security applications.
+As Director of the Surveillance Business and following the first commercial maritime navigation applications, Barry has led the business into new markets including coastal surveillance, avian detection and security applications.
 In July 2011, Barry was presented with a prestigious Navigation Award by His Royal Highness the Duke of Edinburgh for Technical Achievement from the Council of the Royal Institute of Navigation (RIN) for his work in leading the design of the SharpEye™ radar.

 Previously Barry worked as a senior engineering figure for blue chip defence companies and provided technical and managerial leadership on a number of high profile defence programmes within Alenia Marconi Systems and BAE Systems.